One loop to rule them all: Perturbativity in the presence of ultra slow-roll dynamics: Set-up of the computation using the ``in-in'' formalism

 \subsection{Beyond the cubic action}

 Before proceeding, we comment about quartic interactions since, as qualitatively discussed in eq.\,(\ref{eq:LoopsSchematic}), they give rise to one-loop corrections which are of the same order if compared to those generated by cubic interaction terms.
 The derivation of the fourth-order action has been discussed in ref.\,\cite{Jarnhus:2007ia}.
 Based on this result, ref.\,\cite{Kristiano:2022maq,Kristiano:2023scm} claims that the relevant quartic interaction in the case of USR dynamics (that is, the quartic interaction proportional to $\dot{\epsilon_2}$) gives a vanishing contribution when inserted in eq.\,(\ref{eq:Shem1}).
-On the contrary, ref.\,\cite{Firouzjahi:2023aum} does include quartic interactions using an approach based on the effective field theory of inflation and claims that they give a non-trivial contribution to the loop-corrected power spectrum.
-However, ref.\,\cite{Firouzjahi:2023aum} does not clarify the origin of the discrepancy with ref.\,\cite{Kristiano:2022maq}.
+Ref.\,\cite{Firouzjahi:2023aum} adopts an approach based on the effective field theory of inflation and includes cubic and quartic interactions.
+It finds that the latter gives a non-trivial contribution, and finds a loop-corrected power spectrum different from the one in ref.\,\cite{Kristiano:2022maq,Kristiano:2023scm}.
+It would be important to perform a consistent comparison between these two approaches, including the full cubic and quartic interactions in both cases.
 Generally speaking, we expect cubic and quartic interactions to be inextricably linked.
 For instance, the quartic Hamiltonian receives a contribution that arises from the modification of the conjugate momentum if there are cubic interactions which depend on $\dot{\zeta}$.
 Similarly, cubic interactions with spatial derivatives are paired with quartic interactions induced by a residual spatial conformal symmetry of the perturbed metric\,\cite{Senatore:2009cf}.
 En route, we notice that interactions with spatial derivatives are usually neglected for modes that are super-horizon.
 However, in the spirit of the loop computation in ref.\,\cite{Kristiano:2022maq}, the momenta over which the loop is integrated cross the horizon during the USR phase, and, na\"{\i}vely, their spatial derivatives do not pay any super-horizon suppression.